-The thing is, you don’t buy a gas bottle but hire, and the price you pay is for the cylinder plus gas.
+You don't buy a gas bottle but hire it and pay the price for the cylinder plus gas.

 Depending on the brand of gas you get (some stoves can run on different gas, you don't have to use Campingaz cylinders with the Campingaz 400 ST for example), the initial hire cost for the bottle could be expensive.
 A Campingaz R907 gas cylinder plus gas could set you back in the region of £65.
 Refills could be £30.

 In theory, if you're done with the gas bottle and don't need it anymore, you should be able to return it to the supplier and get some of the cost of the bottle back...though this is often at the discretion and goodwill of the supplier.